quicwg/multipath/draft-ietf-quic-multipath.md

   packets sent and not yet acknowledged.
-Such information, along with the value of the next PN to use for sending, is logically associated with the "Sender Number Space", which remain unchanged when CID rotation happens
+Such information, along with the value of the next PN to use for sending, is logically associated with the "Sender Number Space", which remain unchanged when CID rotation happens.

 * Sending of acknowledgement requires keeping track of the PN of received packets and of acknowledgements previously sent.
 Such